 Our Company grants long-term equity awards under its stock-based compensation plans to certain employees of the Company.
-The Coca-Cola Company 2014 Equity Plan ("2014 Equity Plan") was approved by shareowners in April 2014.
-Under the 2014 Equity Plan, a maximum of 500 million shares of our common stock was approved to be issued through the grant of equity awards.
-The 2014 Equity Plan allows for grants of stock options, performance share units, restricted stock, restricted stock units and other specified award types, including cash awards with performance-based vesting criteria.
-As of December 31, 2023, there were 284 million shares available to be granted under the 2014 Equity Plan.
-In addition, there were 3 million shares available for stock option and restricted stock award grants under plans approved by shareowners prior to 2014.
+The Coca-Cola Company 2024 Equity Plan ("2024 Plan") and the Global Employee Stock Purchase Plan ("GESPP") were approved by shareowners on May 1, 2024.
+Under the 2024 Plan, an aggregate initial reserve of 240 million shares of our common stock was approved to be issued through the grant of equity awards.
+This reserve will be increased or may be adjusted as allowable under the 2024 Plan.
+The 2024 Plan allows for grants of stock options, stock appreciation rights, performance share units, restricted stock, restricted stock units and other specified award types, including cash awards with performance-based vesting criteria.
+As of December 31, 2024, there were 240 million initial reserve shares available to be granted under the 2024 Plan.
+There was an additional 1 million shares available to be issued under the 2024 Plan through the reuse of shares and adjustments as allowable under the 2024 Plan.
+Beginning in 2025, the 2024 Plan will be the only plan in use for equity awards.
+Under the GESPP, a maximum of 15 million shares of our common stock was approved to be issued through the grant of matching share awards.
+As of December 31, 2024, there were 15 million shares available to be issued under the GESPP.

-Total stock-based compensation expense was \$251 million, \$361 million and \$337 million in 2023, 2022 and 2021, respectively.
+Total stock-based compensation expense was \$286 million, \$251 million and \$361 million in 2024, 2023 and 2022, respectively.
 In 2022, for certain employees who accepted voluntary separation from the Company as a result of the restructuring of our North America operating unit, the Company provided cash payments designed to offset the loss of certain equity awards and serve as a cash supplement to the employees upon the exercise of certain stock options.
 The stock-based compensation expense in 2022 arising from the estimated cash payments was \$5 million and was recorded in the line item other operating charges, and the remaining stock-based compensation expense of \$356 million was recorded in the line item selling, general and administrative expenses in our consolidated statement of income.
-In 2023, the Company recorded stock-based compensation expense of \$254 million in the line item selling, general and administrative expenses in our consolidated statement of income.
-This was partially offset by \$3 million related to the revision of management's estimates arising from the settlement of the estimated cash payments recognized in 2022, which was recorded in the line item other operating charges in our consolidated statement of income.
-Refer to Note 19 for additional information on the Company's restructuring and strategic realignment initiatives.
-All stock-based compensation expense in 2021 was recorded in the line item selling, general and administrative expenses in our consolidated statement of income.
-The total income tax benefit recognized in our consolidated statements of income related to total stock-based compensation expense was \$40 million, \$55 million and \$60 million in 2023, 2022 and 2021, respectively.
+In 2023, the Company recorded stock-based compensation expense of \$254 million in the line item selling, general and administrative expenses in our consolidated to the revision of management's estimates arising from the settlement of the estimated cash payments recognized in 2022, which was recorded in the line item selling, general and administrative expenses in our consolidated statement of income.
+All stock-based compensation expense in 2024 was recorded in the line item selling, general and administrative expenses in our consolidated statement of income.
+Refer to Note 19 for additional information on the Company's restructuring initiatives.
+The total income tax benefit recognized in our consolidated statements of income related to to total stock-based compensation expense was \$47 million, \$40 million and \$55 million in 2024, 2023 and 2022, respectively.

-As of December 31, 2023, we had \$267 million of total unrecognized compensation cost related to nonvested stock-based compensation awards granted under our plans, which we expect to recognize over a weighted-average period of 1.7 years as stock-based compensation expense.
+As of December 31, 2024, we had \$234 million of total unrecognized compensation cost related to nonvested stock-based compensation awards granted under our plans, which we expect to recognize over a weighted-average period of 1.6 years as stock-based compensation expense.
 This expected cost does not include the impact of any future stock-based compensation awards.